Leica S-E Typ 006 vs Panasonic LX15

 |8.||Leica S Typ 007||Y||stereo / mono||Y||Y||mini||3.0||Y||-||-|

 It is notable that the S-E Typ 006 has a hotshoe, while the LX15 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

 Studio photographers will appreciate that the Leica S-E Typ 006 (unlike the LX15) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The LX15 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the S-E Typ 006 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the S-E Typ 006 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the S-E Typ 006 was succeeded by the Leica S Typ 007.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Leica and Panasonic websites.

 So how do things add up?
 Which of the two cameras – the Leica S-E Typ 006 or the Panasonic LX15 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.

 Arguments in favor of the Leica S-E (Typ 006):

 - More detail: Offers more megapixels (37.5 vs 20MP) with a 37% higher linear resolution.